cpraveen/numa/float.md

 print(i)
 ```

-This shows that in double precision,
+This shows that in double precision and rounding approximation,

 $$
 1 + 2^{-52} > 1 \qquad \textrm{and} \qquad 1 + 2^{-53} = 1